railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 When the invoice has been cancelled you then have the possibility of putting it back into the \ ``Draft``\   state.
 This means that you can modify it and approve it again later.

-.. tip::   **Advice**  *Numbering invoices*
+.. tip::  Numbering invoices

 	Some countries require you to have contiguously numbered invoices with no break in the sequence.
 	If, after cancelling an invoice that you're not regenerating, you find yourself with a break in the numbering you must go and modify the sequence, redo the invoice and replace the sequence number with its original value.

-	You can control the sequences using the menu Administration > Custom > Sequences > Sequences.
+	You can control the sequences using the menu *Administration > Custom > Sequences > Sequences*.

 Attention: cancelling an invoice will cause a break in the number sequence of your invoices.
 You're strongly advised to recreate this invoice and re-approve it to fill the hole in the numbering.

-.. tip::   **Advantage**  *Duplicating a document*
+.. tip:: Duplicating a document

 	The duplication function can be applied to all the system documents: you can duplicate anything – a product, an order, or a delivery.